Isolating Dependencies with Ports and Adapters

 Going back to our problem, these Adapters allow us to simplify the third party service’s code.

 - Adapters make those services behave how we wish they behaved.

 - The Port describes how we wish it behaved.

 The simulator implements the port but has properties we like for unit testing.
 It executes fast, in memory, and each instance is independent.
 For example, the persistence simulator just holds objects in a hash table that starts empty.
 Although these are integration tests, they have the properties of unit tests.
 Each has only one reason to fail and they run fast.

 Now our integration tests are fast and durable.

-Check out our developing Legacy Cookbook to access the recipe to refactor a service to Ports and Adapters and then test it, as well as other recipes coming in the future!
+Access the recipe to refactor a service to Ports and Adapters and then test it, as well as other recipes coming in the future!